avivl/gemini-sre-agent/README.md

 ## System Architecture

-The Gemini SRE Agent employs a sophisticated multi-model AI architecture with **enhanced dynamic prompt generation**, advanced pattern detection, and a **unified enhanced code generation system** for intelligent log monitoring and automated remediation:
+The Gemini SRE Agent employs a sophisticated multi-model AI architecture with **enhanced dynamic prompt generation**, advanced pattern detection, a **unified enhanced code generation system**, and a **comprehensive new log ingestion system** for intelligent log monitoring and automated remediation:

 ```mermaid
 graph TB